 Briones is a small, very picturesque medieval hilltop town in the Rioja wine region, and indeed one of its hidden treasures.
-It has one of the richest cultural heritages in the whole of La Rioja.
-For not only do some of the best, and most long-lived wines emanate from this sub-zone, but it also offers beautiful scenery, a strong culinary tradition, perfectly intact medieval architecture, a wealth of culture and numerous boisterous festivals (fiestas) to keep you celebrating all night long.
-It is the only town in the region to be located on the right bank of the river Ebro, a privilege that offers visitors unrivaled panoramic views of the spectacular River Ebro Valley and the surrounding vineyards.
+It has one of the most vibrant cultural heritages in the whole of La Rioja.
+For not only do some of the best and most long-lived wines emanate from this sub-zone, but it also offers beautiful scenery, a strong culinary tradition.
+And perfectly intact medieval architecture, a wealth of culture, and numerous boisterous festivals (fiestas) to keep you celebrating all night long.
+It is the only town in the region to be located on the right bank of the River Ebro, a privilege that offers visitors unrivaled panoramic views of the spectacular River Ebro Valley and the surrounding vineyards.

 Briones is located in La Rioja Alta, one of the three Rioja subzones (along with Rioja Baja and Rioja Alavesa) that have constituted this ancient wine appellation for centuries.
 La Rioja has a history of vine cultivation stretching back over a thousand years; the wines from this region are included in the oldest Denominación de Origen (appellation) in Spain.
-The settlement was founded in approximately the 2nd century BC when the Romans conquered Spain and controlled the area as a territory within the Empire.
+The settlement was founded in approximately the 2nd century BC when the Romans conquered Spain.
 Legend says that Briones got its name from the region’s original settlers, the Berones, who were Bronze Age nomads that occupied these lands long before the Roman army arrived.

 As the Roman civilization and its control of Western Europe collapsed in the 5th century AD due to the attacks of the Visigoth and other tribes, so too did their military presence in the Iberian Peninsula.
 The first visitors to the Rioja region were the Vandals, from modern-day East Germany, who were soon overthrown by the Germanic Tribe of the Visigoths.
 Officially, they ruled ‘Hispania’ as a territory under the stewardship of the Roman Emperor, although formal control and day-to-day administration were organized by the Visigoths.
 The Visigoth capital during this time was Toledo, and they kept a firm hold over Spain until the Moors from North Africa invaded in 711.